ryankeleti/ega/README.md

 - search within the .tex files for any `TODO` comments
 - examples should _not_ be italicised
 - when this is finished (?!) we should [assign a DOI ?](https://guides.github.com/activities/citable-code/)
+- make a list of the commands defined in `commands.tex` and give examples of where they are found in the original text, so that people can check this whenever translating, to ensure consistency of notation

 ## current status